publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptI/m__us_usc_t22_s2151b–2.md

     (d) __Activities supported__

-    Assistance provided under subsection (c) of this section shall, to the maximum extent practicable, be used to carry out the following activities:
+    Assistance provided under subsection (c) shall, to the maximum extent practicable, be used to carry out the following activities:

         (1) __Prevention__